lossanna/AVCA_ElkLD/data/README_data.md

     - Pre 2023-03-24, data created from scripts in `scripts/old_pre-2023-03-24/` folder.
     - Contains 24 files.
   - `sequencing/`
+    - Files that begin with `bac-arc` refer to 16S rRNA amplicon sequencing (bacteria and archaea), and files that begin with `fungi` refer to ITS amplicon sequencing.
+    - Treatment3 refers to grouping of Control/Treated, where Channels 13 & 21 are Treated, and Channels 12 & 19 are Control.
     - `bac-arc_clean_asv.txt`
-        - Cleaned ASV (amplicon sequence variant) table from 16S rRNA amplion sequencing.
+        - Cleaned ASV (amplicon sequence variant) table.
 Each column (1-20766) is a unique ASV, each row (1-62) is a soil sample, and values are the number of ASV reads found in each sample.
 Cleaned table produced from DADA2 pipeline (`hpc-amplicon-sequencing/16S_dada2_HPC.R`) and contaminant removal (`scripts/sequencing_2021/16S_prelim-stats.R`).
     - `bac-arc_clean_rep.txt`
-        - Table of each ASV and its corresponding nucleotide sequence from 16S rRNA sequencing.
+        - Table of each ASV and its corresponding nucleotide sequence.
     - `bac-arc_clean_tax.txt`
-        - Taxonomy of each ASV (kingdom, phylum, class, order, family, genus, species) from 16S rRNA sequencing.
+        - Taxonomy of each ASV (kingdom, phylum, class, order, family, genus, species).
     - `bac-arc_clean_tax_unique.txt`
-        - A list of the unique taxonomy identifications found from 16S rRNA sequencing.
+        - A list of the unique taxonomy identifications.
     - `bac-arc_diversity.txt`
-        - Richness, Shannon diversity, NMDS values, and beta dispersion by channel and Treatment3 for 16S rRNA sequencing.
+        - Richness, Shannon diversity, NMDS values, and beta dispersion by channel and Treatment3.
     - `bac-arc_family.txt`
-        - Relative abundance by family for each sample, for 16S rRNA sequencing.
+        - Relative abundance by family for each sample.
     - `bac-arc_family_avg-ch.txt`
-        - Relative abundance by family averaged by channel, for 16S rRNA sequencing.
+        - Relative abundance by family averaged by channel.
     - `bac-arc_family_avg-t3.txt`
+        - Relative abundance by family averaged by Treatment3.
     - `bac-arc_family-dominant_avg-ch.txt`
+        - Relative abundance of dominant families (>2%) averaged by channel.
     - `bac-arc_family-dominant_avg-ch_barplot.txt`
+        - Relative abundance of dominant families (>2%) averaged by channel and formatted for charting by barplot.
     - `bac-arc_family-dominant_avg-t3.txt`
+        - Relative abundance of dominant families (>2%) averaged by Treatment3.
     - `bac-arc_family-dominant_avg-t3_barplot.txt`
+        - Relative abundance of dominant families (>2%) averaged by Treatment3 and formatted for charting by barplot.
     - `bac-arc_family-dominant_sample.txt`
+        - Relative abundance of dominant families (>2%) for each sample.
     - `bac-arc_phylum.txt`
+        - Relative abundance by phylum for each sample.
     - `bac-arc_phylum-avg-ch.txt`
+        - Relative abundance by phylum averaged by channel.
     - `bac-arc_phylum-avg-t3.txt`
+        - Relative abundance by phylum averaged by Treatment3.
     - `bac-arc_phylum-dominant_avg-ch.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by channel.
     - `bac-arc_phylum-dominant_avg-ch_barplot.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by channel and formatted for charting by barplot.
     - `bac-arc_phylum-dominant_avg-t3.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by Treatment 3.
     - `bac-arc_phylum-dominant_avg-t3_barplot.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by Treatment 3 and formatted for charting by barplot.
     - `bac-arc_phylum-dominant_sample.txt`
+        - Relative abundance of dominant phyla (>1%) for each sample.
     - `faprotax-asv.xlsx`
+        - Table connecting taxonomy to FAPROTAX categories.
+Used to calculate how many reads were assigned a FAPROTAX category in `scripts/sequencing_2021/FAPROTAX-reads.R`.
     - `faprotax-categories.csv`
+        - A list of faprotax categories.
-    - `faprotax-input.tsv`
+    - `faprotax-input.csv`, `faprotax-input.tsv`
+        - An ASV table formatted for FAPROTAX analysis, created from `scripts/sequencing_2021/FAPROTAX-input.R`.
     - `faprotax-output.tsv`
+        - FAPROTAX output table.
     - `faprotax-proportions_clean.csv`
+        - Table of FAPROTAX proportions with metadata and summed proportion of N-cyclers, created from `scripts/sequencing_2021/FAPROTAX-stats.R`.
     - `fungi_clean_asv.txt`
         - Cleaned ASV table from ITS amplicon sequencing.
 Each column (1-6823) is a unique ASV, each row is a soil sample (1-62), and values are the number of ASV reads found in each sample.
 Cleaned table produced from DADA2 pipeline (`hpc-amplicon-sequencing/ITS_dada2_HPC.R`) and contaminant removal (`scripts/sequencing_2021/ITS_prelim-stats.R`).
     - `fungi_clean_rep.txt`
+        - Table of each ASV and its corresponding nucleotide sequence.
     - `fungi_clean_tax.txt`
+        - Taxonomy of each ASV (kingdom, phylum, class, order, family, genus, species).
     - `fungi_clean_tax_unique.txt`
+        - A list of the unique taxonomy identifications.
     - `fungi_diversity.txt`
+        - Richness, Shannon diversity, NMDS values, and beta dispersion by channel and Treatment3.
     - `fungi_phylum.txt`
+        - Relative abundance by phylum for each sample.
     - `fungi_phylum_avg-ch.txt`
+        - Relative abundance by phylum averaged by channel.
     - `fungi_phylum_avg-t3.txt`
+         - Relative abundance by phylum averaged by Treatment3.
     - `fungi_phylum-dominant_avg-ch.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by channel.
     - `fungi_phylum-dominant_avg-ch_barplot.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by channel and formatted for charting by barplot.
     - `fungi_phylum-dominant_avg-t3.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by Treatment 3.
     - `fungi_phylum-dominant_avg-t3_barplot.txt`
+        - Relative abundance of dominant phyla (>1%) averaged by Treatment 3 and formatted for charting by barplot.
     - `fungi_phylum-dominant_sample.txt`
+        - Relative abundance of dominant phyla (>1%) for each sample.
     - `FUNGuild-guild-categories.csv`
+        - A table of counts (number of ASVs) for each guild, created from `scripts/sequencing_2021/FUNGuild-stats.R`.
     - `FUNGuild-input.tsv`
+         - An ASV table formatted for FUNGuild analysis, created from `scripts/sequencing_2021/FUNGuild-input.R`.
     - `FUNGuild-output.tsv`
+        - FUNGuild output table.
     - `FUNGuild-proportions-guild_clean.csv`
+        - Table of relative abundance for each guild, created from `scripts/sequencing_2021/FUNGuild-stats.R`.
     - `FUNGuild-proportions-trophic_clean.csv`
+        - Table of relative abundance for each trophic category, created from `scripts/sequencing_2021/FUNGuild-stats.R`.
     - `sequencing_metadata.txt`
+        - Metadata for all 62 soil samples: Sample number, Name, Channel, Station, Treatment1, Treatment2, Treatment3.
     - `sequencing_metadata_with-unsigned.txt`
+        - Metadata for all 62 soil samples plus "unsigned" sample (which was not used in further analysis).
   - `C12-cover.csv`, `C13-cover.csv`, `C19-cover.csv`, `C21-cover.csv`
+    - Cover by quadrat, created from `scripts/data-wrangling_veg-2012-2021/CXX-data-wrangling.R`.
   - `Cross-section-elevation_clean.csv`
+    - Change in channel bed elevation, corrected to account for measurement error, created from `scripts/Cross-section-elevation.R`.
   - `CV-2012-2021_X.csv`
     - Where "X" is: `herb-cover`, `notree-cover`, `richness`, `shannon`, `shrub-cover`, `total-cover`
+    - Coefficient of variation between all 6 sampling events at each sampling location.
   - `Data-2021_clean.csv`
+    - Cleaned 2021 data.
+Includes cover in 2021 and 2018, perennial diversity, soil chemistry, soil microbiology, and change in channel bed elevation.
   - `Log-change_X.csv`
     - Where "X" is: `first-last`, `herb-cover`, `notree-cover`, `rich`, `shan`, `total-cover`
+    - Change over time (calculated by the log response ratio per unit time), created from `scripts/other-analyses/Change-over-time_veg-2012-2021.R`.
+Ultimately analysis was discontinued in favor of CV.
   - `Summarised-all_X.csv`
     - Where "X" is: `annual-cover`, `herb-cover`, `invasive-cover`, `notree-cover`, `perennial-diversity`, `plant-species-cover`, `shrub-cover`, `total-plant-cover`, `tree-cover`
+    - Cover or diversity (richness and Shannon) values of each quadrat summarised (averaged) for each station/sampling point.
+Created from `scripts/data-wrangling_veg-2012-2021/Summarise-all-channels.R`
   - `Treatment3-average_X.csv`
     - Where "X" is: `annual-cover`, `herb-cover`, `invasive-cover`, `notree-cover`, `richness`, `shannon`, `shrub-cover`, `total-cover`
+    - Cover or diversity values averaged by Treated or Control for each sampling year; used for line graphs.
 - `cross-section_raw/`
+  - 52 files; one file for each station measured (50 in total; 12 stations had no 2011 measurement) plus two files of sample names.
+Used to calculate the change in channel bed elevation from the lowest point in the channel in `scripts/Cross-section-elevation.R`.
 - `Excel_LO_edited/`
-  - `AVCA ElkLD Channel 12 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`
-  - `AVCA ElkLD Channel 13 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`
-  - `AVCA ElkLD Channel 19 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`
-  - `AVCA ElkLD Channel 21 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`
+  - `AVCA ElkLD Channel 12 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`, `AVCA ElkLD Channel 13 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`, `AVCA ElkLD Channel 19 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`, `AVCA ElkLD Channel 21 Data - USE FOR 2021 ANALYSIS_LO 220201.xlsx`
+    - Excel files of original cover data, modified by me (LO).
+Each spreadsheet has a README tab that describes any changes made from original (raw) Excel files.
+Some changes may include cross-referencing with original hard-copy data sheets.
   - `Blankinship-soil-chemistry_TN-TC-OM_LO.xlsx`
+    - Total nitrogen, total carbon, and organic matter content as measured and analyzed by the Blankinship lab.
+LO edits consist of putting all three metrics together in one spreadsheet along with metadata in separate tab.
   - `Channel-elevation_LO.xlsx`
+    - My estimate of channel elevation change based on GIS portal.
+This data has been replaced by formal cross-section analysis done by Robert Davis for each station, and this data was used only in preliminary analysis.
   - `Channel-width_LiDAR-GIS.xlsx`
+    - My estimation of channel width based on GIS portal.
+These estimates are very rough, and were used only for preliminary analysis.
   - `Elk_LD Rain data_LO.xlsx`
+    - Rain gauge data from Elkhorn Ranch.
+Did not use this data because it began in 2014, which is after the study began.
+LO edits consist of putting data in R-friendly format in separate tab.
   - `Vegetation monitoring point elevation change data_LO.xlsx`
+    - Initial analysis from Robert Davis of change in channel bed elevation.
+Has since been replaced with cross-section analysis for every station.
+Data was only used for preliminary analysis.
+LO edits consist of adding channel and station names in separate tab.
 - `Excel_raw/`
+  - Raw data recieved from others.
+Files were not modified in any way.
-  - `AVCA ElkLD Channel 12 Data - USE FOR 2021 ANALYSIS.xlsx`
-  - `AVCA ElkLD Channel 13 Data - USE FOR 2021 ANALYSIS.xlsx`
-  - `AVCA ElkLD Channel 19 Data - USE FOR 2021 ANALYSIS.xlsx`
-  - `AVCA ElkLD Channel 21 Data - USE FOR 2021 ANALYSIS.xlsx`
+  - `AVCA ElkLD Channel 12 Data - USE FOR 2021 ANALYSIS.xlsx`, `AVCA ElkLD Channel 13 Data - USE FOR 2021 ANALYSIS.xlsx`, `AVCA ElkLD Channel 19 Data - USE FOR 2021 ANALYSIS.xlsx`, `AVCA ElkLD Channel 21 Data - USE FOR 2021 ANALYSIS.xlsx`
-  - `Channel-width_LiDAR-GIS.xlsx`
+    - Original spreadsheets received from Julia at Altar Valley Conservation Alliance.
   - `CN Luna AIR Project Spring 2022.xlsx`
+    - Total soil nitrogen and carbon data from Blankinship lab.
   - `Elk_LD Rain data .xlsx`
+    - Rain gauge data from Elkhorn Ranch.
+Did not use this data because it began in 2014, which is after the study began.
   - `Luna AIR Project LOI Spring 2022.xlsx`
+    - Organic matter content data from Blankinship lab (loss on ignition).
   - `Vegetation monitoring point elevation change data.xlsx`
+    - Initial analysis from Robert Davis of change in channel bed elevation.
+Has since been replaced with cross-section analysis for every station.
+Data was only used for preliminary analysis.
 - `PimaCounty_precip/`
   - Precipitation data from Altar Valley wash, retrieved from Pima County ALERT, using gauge #6380.
 Access the portal here: https://webcms.pima.gov/government/flood_control/services/precipitation_and_streamflow_data/.
 - `publish/`
+  - Files published in Zenodo archive (https://zenodo.org/records/8310363) of cleaned data used in analysis for publication.
+Created from `scripts/Data-for-publishing.R`.
+  - `bac-arc_clean_asv.txt`
+  - `fungi_clean_asv.txt`
+  - `Herb-and-shrub-cover_2012-2021.csv`
+  - `Herb-cover_2012-2021.csv`
+  - `Invasive-cover_2012-2021.csv`
+  - `Perennial-plant-diversity_2012-2021.csv`
+  - `sequencing-metadata.csv`
+  - `Shrub-cover_2012-2021.csv`
+  - `Species-cover_2012-2021.csv`
-- `Channel-width-LiDAR-GIS.xlsx`
+  - `Veg-soil-elev_2021.csv`
 - `station-metadata.csv`
+   - Metadata for all 62 stations (sampling locations): Sample number, Name, Channel, Station, Treatment1, Treatment2, Treatment3.